 Can you use the TKSTAR TK905 to track a pet?

-The TK905 is not suitable for most pets.
+The TK905 isn't suitable for most pets.
 It weighs 180 grams and measures 90 x 72 x 22mm, making it too heavy and bulky for dogs under 30 pounds and all cats.
 TKSTAR makes smaller models like the TK911 for pet tracking, though battery life drops significantly on those lighter units.

 How accurate is the TKSTAR TK905 GPS tracker?